Robust deep learning-based semantic organ segmentation in hyperspectral images: Experiments and results

 [3]{\Acf*{#1} performance on the test set as a function of the number of individuals $n$ in the training set for different models.
 The solid line represents the average performance and the shaded area 0.5 standard deviations across 5 runs with a different random selection of individuals in the training set.
 Only results for the \acf*{hsi} modality are shown.
 Results for the \acf*{#2} and \acf*{#3} are shown in \autoref{fig:dataset_size_#2} and \autoref{fig:dataset_size_#3}, respectively.}

-\paragraph{Generalization capability} We wanted to study how well our neural network-based organ segmentation generalizes towards unseen individuals.
+\paragraph{Generalization capability} We wanted to study how well our neural network-based organ segmentation generalizes towards \varGeneralizationPhrasingS.
 To obtain an initial estimate for the generalization capabilities, we compared the segmentation performance achieved on the validation set containing only unseen pigs $\mathcal{V}_\mathrm{unknown}$ to those obtained on the validation set composed of unseen images of seen pigs $\mathcal{V}_\mathrm{known}$ (cf. \autoref{sec:experimental_conditions}). \autoref{fig:generalization_error_hsi} shows the average \ac{dsc} on $\mathcal{V}_\mathrm{unknown}$ and $\mathcal{V}_\mathrm{known}$, respecting the hierarchical structure of the data, for the 5 different levels of spatial granularity over all 100 epochs throughout training.
 Performance is generally better for $\mathcal{V}_\mathrm{known}$.
-With increasing spatial granularity, a larger gap in performance between $\mathcal{V}_\mathrm{known}$ and $\mathcal{V}_\mathrm{unknown}$ can be observed.
+For all modalities, the gap in performance between $\mathcal{V}_\mathrm{known}$ and $\mathcal{V}_\mathrm{unknown}$ is smallest for the pixel-based segmentation.